NicholasGWK/trx/README.md

   });
 ```

-Although this isn't very hard, you can imagine a scenario where you need state from multiple selectors and need to change all the key names, omit certain props, add new props that are derived from state, in order to get a final object that you can use for an API call etc. This results in a complex, highly coupled, and unreadable "final" selector function.
+Although this isn't overly complex, you can imagine a scenario where you need state from multiple selectors and need to change all the key names, omit certain props, add new props that are derived from state, in order to get a final object that you can use for an API call etc. This results in a complex, highly coupled, and unreadable "final" selector function.

 Instead, transformers look like this: